 No-Bake Mini Cheesekcakes

-Pour the heavy cream into your bowl and begin to whip the heavy whipping cream on high speed for a few minutes until you get soft peaks.
-You can get Nangsta nangs delivery in Melbourne to make the best fluffy whipped cream.
+• Pour the heavy cream into your bowl and begin to whip the heavy whipping cream on high speed for a few minutes until you get soft peaks.
 If you're whipping by hand, make sure your bowl, whisk, and cream are very cold.

 Enjoy!